Stormwater Resource Plan

 - Suggest a Project

-AB-1471 Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Prop 1) was approved by California voters in the general election on November 4, 2014.
-Among other funds, Prop 1 provided $200 million for a Storm Water Grant Program, which provides matching grants to public agencies, nonprofit organizations, public utilities, state and federally recognized Native American tribes, and mutual water companies for multi-benefit stormwater management projects.
+Assembly Bill (AB) 1471 Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Prop 1) was approved by California voters in the general election on November 4, 2014.
+Among other funds, Prop 1 provided $200 million for a Storm Water Grant Program for multi- benefit stormwater management projects.
 Multi-benefit stormwater management projects include green infrastructure (GI), rainwater and stormwater capture projects, and stormwater treatment facilities.

 Prior to the passage of Prop 1 in November 2014, the California Legislature adopted SB 985 - the Storm Water Resource Planning Act.
 SB 985 amended the Water Code to require the development of a SWRP to receive grants from a bond act approved after January 1, 2014 for stormwater and dry weather runoff capture projects.
 A SWRP must use a watershed-based planning approach to develop a prioritized list of multi-benefit stormwater management projects.
 The SWRP must be developed in accordance with the State Water Board’s SWRP Guidelines.